Colorado Disability Discrimination Attorney

 Littleton disability discrimination lawyer Lisa R. Sahli assists clients throughout the state of Colorado to obtain accommodations for their disabilities, and to obtain prompt and meaningful redress when requests for reasonable accommodations are denied.
 Ms. Sahli brings more than 18 years of experience in the employment law field to help her clients be productive and successful workers.

 An employee with a disability should notify the employer of any condition that limits his or her ability to perform the essential functions of the position.
 When this occurs, the ADA and Colorado law require employers to engage a discussion and perform an individualized assessment of whether the disability can be accommodated to enable the employee to perform the essential functions of his or her position, and if so, how.
 Employers who fail to perform an individualized assessment and instead fire a disabled worker risk severe legal penalties.

 Accommodations can take myriad forms, but may involve ergonomic or modified office equipment, job reassignment or transfer, modified work schedules, or even intermittent or longer leaves of absence.
 Employers are not required to accommodate disabilities if doing so would be an “undue hardship” on their business operations.
 When an employer denies an accommodation request, employees should seek the advice of an experienced employment attorney to determine whether the employer has properly handled the request.

 The ADA and Colorado law prohibit employers from unfairly discriminating against employees with disabilities.
 Employers may not berate, harass, discipline or terminate disabled workers for reasons not applied equally to other workers.

-Contact Denver Disability Employment Rights Lawyer Lisa R. Sahli
+Contact Littleton Disability Employment Rights Lawyer Lisa R. Sahli